-As you travel along the Yodha Ela originating from Kala Wewa Reservior towards the famous Avukana Buddha Statue, you will come across the Hondungama four way junction after passing the Avukana Statue.
+As you travel along the Yodha Ela originating from Kala Wewa Reservoir towards the famous Avukana Buddha Statue, you will come across the Hondungama four-way junction after passing the Avukana Statue.
 Turning right at this small roundabout leads to the small town of Hiripitiyagama.
-Traveling a little over an kilometer along this road will bring you to the bridge over Kala Oya also originating from Kala Wewa.
-Taking the gravel road to right just before the bridge and traveling about 800 meters upstream from the bridge lies indications of an ancient stone bridge across Kala Oya.
-This bridge had connected Alubedda and Palugaswewa across Kala Oya.
+Travelling a little over a kilometre along this road will bring you to the bridge over Kala Oya also originating from Kala Wewa.
+Taking the gravel road to the right just before the bridge and travelling about 800 meters upstream from the bridge lies indications of an ancient stone bridge across Kala Oya.
+This bridge connected Alubedda and Palugaswewa across Kala Oya.

-These ruins lies in the left bank belong to the Aluth Udagama in Alubedda GS division belonging to Galnewa PS division which in turn belongs to Anuradhapura district.
+These ruins lie on the left bank belonging to the Aluth Udagama in Alubedda GS division belonging to the Galnewa PS division which in turn belongs to the Anuradhapura district.

-The bridge is built using a flat rock plain which lie across the river.
-Deep cavities has been carved in to the rock to fit large rock pillars.
-These holes are approx 45 centimeters in length and width.
-Its about 52 cm in depth which is more than over 1/2 meter.
+The bridge is built using a flat rock plain which lies across the river.
+Deep cavities have been carved into the rock to fit large rock pillars.
+These holes are approx 45 centimetres in length and width.
+They are about 52 cm in depth which is more than over ½ meter.
 There are two rows of cavities running to a distance of about 66.5 meters across the rock surface.
-The distance between the rows are 2.8 meters and the cavities has been carved at 3.14 – 3.47 meter gaps.
+The distance between the rows is 2.8 meters and the cavities have been carved at 3.14 – 3.47 meter gaps.

 The bridge had been connected to a natural rock surface on the southern bank.
-A 170 cm long 60 cm wide and 27 cm deep cavitiy has been caved on the vertical surface of this natural rock.
-The rock pillars and slabs for the bridge has been provided by a close by rock.
-Evidence of rock quarrying still can be seen on these places.
+A 170 cm long 60 cm wide and 27 cm deep cavity has been caved on the vertical surface of this natural rock.
+The rock pillars and slabs for the bridge have been provided by a close by rock.
+Evidence of rock quarrying still can be seen in these places.

-Since the the Kala Oya is quite wide at this location, the bridge doesn’t seems to have survived for long.
-No rock pillars or slabs which was part of the bridge are not found in the vicinity either.
-However ruins of another stone bridge and a amuna are found 200 meters downstream.
-It is most probable that the remains of this bridge had been re purposed to build the Palugaswewa Stone Bridge 200 meters away.
+Since the Kala Oya is quite wide at this location, the bridge doesn’t seem to have survived for long.
+No rock pillars or slabs which was part of the bridge are found in the vicinity either.
+However, ruins of another stone bridge and an amuna are found 200 meters downstream.
+It is most probable that the remains of this bridge had been re-purposed to build the Palugaswewa Stone Bridge 200 meters away.

-The same author discusses a existence of a Amuna (weir) in another published paper.
-This amuna was used to divert water to a canal which on the left bank 200 meters above the dam.
+The same author discusses the existence of an ancient Amuna (weir / anicut) called Palugaswewa Gal Palama in another published paper.
+This amuna was used to divert water to a canal on the left bank 200 meters above the dam.

 - Kayankerni Stone Bridge (Eastern Province)